The House of the Seven Gables (film)

 The House of the Seven Gables is a 1940 Gothic drama film based on the 1851 novel of the same name by Nathaniel Hawthorne.
 It stars George Sanders, Margaret Lindsay, and Vincent Price, and tells the story of a family consumed by greed in which one brother frames another for murder.
 It is a remake of the 1910 film of the same name, which starred Mary Fuller.
 The film's musical score was nominated for the Oscar for Best Original Score.
-The plot of the film differs dramatically from the plot of the novel on which it is based.
+The plot of the film differs dramatically from that of the novel on which it is based.

 Plot

-In the late 17th century, Colonel Jaffrey Pyncheon falsely accused a poor carpenter, Matthew Maule, of witchcraft.
+Colonel Jaffrey Pyncheon falsely accused a poor carpenter, Matthew Maule, of witchcraft during the Salem witch trials.
 Maule was hanged.
 Pyncheon took his land and built the luxurious Pyncheon home on it.
 But Maule cursed the Pyncheons, and the colonel soon died.
 The family has lived during the next 160 years desperately afraid of the "Maule curse".

 In the mid-19th century, Col. Pyncheon's great-great-grandson Jaffrey Pyncheon (George Sanders) is a lawyer just embarking on his career.
 His elder brother, Clifford (Vincent Price), lives at home with their father, Gerald Pyncheon (Gilbert Emery).
 Jaffrey is obsessed with legends that say a vast sum of money is hidden in the Pyncheon house.
 Jaffrey is summoned to his father's home when Clifford informs him that the house is to be sold to pay his father's debts.
 Jaffrey, terrified at losing the lost treasure, pries up floorboards and searches in the walls at night for the lost gold.
 Clifford, however, doesn't believe the family stories.
 He wants to marry his cousin, Hepzibah Pyncheon (Margaret Lindsay), sell the house, and move to New York City.

 When Gerald decides not to sell the house after all, Clifford and his father argue violently.
 Gerald dies of a heart attack, and strikes his head as he falls.
 Jaffrey, knowing Clifford is innocent, nonetheless accuses him of murder.
 Clifford is convicted and imprisoned, but renews "Maule's curse" upon Jaffrey before being led away.
 Gerald's will gives all three children sizeable yearly incomes, but leaves the house to Hepzibah.
 Hepzibah throws Jaffrey out of the house and seals all the doors and windows so that no light can be admitted.
 Over the next two decades, she rarely leaves her home.

 In 1841, Clifford is given a new cellmate, who identifies himself as Matthew Maule (Dick Foran).
 He and Clifford become close friends.
 Maule is shortly released, and takes the name "Holgrave."
 An abolitionist, he rents a room from Hepzibah Pyncheon.
 Shortly thereafter, a distant cousin dies and Hepzibah takes in the cousin's daughter, Phoebe Pyncheon (Nan Grey).
 Desperate for money, Hepzibah opens a small shop in a room of her home.
 With the beautiful, vivacious Phoebe running the shop, it is a success and earns her much money.